 According to the Mayo Clinic, men’s testosterone levels typically start to decrease from the age of 30 or 40, falling around 1 percent each year.

 Kumagai and colleagues note that obesity is a leading risk factor for low testosterone levels.
-A 2015 study from the team established a link between diet and exercise and increased testosterone levels in men who were overweight or obese.
+A

 For the new study, the researchers set out to determine how regular aerobic exercise alone might affect the testosterone levels of overweight or obese men.